rusini/manool/_drafts/new_intro.md

 #### What does it offer to potential project maintainers and contributors?

-Since MANOOL is a personal, solo-developer project with severely limited resources, it almost inevitably has to use a straightforward, streamlined, and modular implementation, which is based on simple algorithms and data-structures from the compiler theory standpoint.
-Let's take, for instance, the implementation size;
-the MANOOL translator is written in under 10 KLOCs, whereas the most widely used Python interpreter relies on at least 100 KLOCs.
+Since MANOOL is a personal, solo-developer project with severely limited resources, it almost inevitably has to use a straightforward, streamlined, and modular implementation, which is based on simple algorithms and data-structures (from the compiler theory standpoint).
+Let's take, for instance, the implementation size; the MANOOL translator is written in under 10 KLOCs, whereas the most widely used Python interpreter relies on at least 100 KLOCs.

 This does not necessarily mean that the MANOOL implementation is cheap or otherwise low-grade but rather that extra development efforts can be committed to ensuring high implementation quality and reliability.
 This also implies lower project entry requirements, encouraging more people to contribute to the development.
-I even argue that such compact code bases are also more suitable for educational purposes (than larger ones, which are often full of legacy stuff).
+Besides, such compact code bases are more suitable for educational purposes (than larger ones, which are often full of legacy stuff).

 #### Are there any plans for future development?